Teaching

 Discrete Mathematics

-Instructor, Washington State University, Department of Mathematics and Statistics, 2024
+Instructor, Washington State University, Department of Mathematics and Statistics, Fall 2024

 This class covered the following topics: